-- 2. As part of their liquidity risk management framework, responsible entities should consider and use at least one appropriate anti-dilution LMT for each OEF under management to mitigate investor dilution and potential first-mover advantage arising from structural liquidity mismatch in OEFs. - 3.
+- 1. Responsible entities should have appropriate internal systems, procedures and controls in place at all times in compliance with applicable regulatory requirements for the design and use of anti-dilution LMTs as part of the everyday liquidity risk management of their OEFs to mitigate material investor dilution and potential first-mover advantage arising from structural liquidity mismatch in OEFs. - 2.
+As part of their liquidity risk management framework, responsible entities should consider and use appropriate anti-dilution LMTs for OEFs under management (where appropriate as per the explanatory text under Guidance 2) to mitigate material investor dilution and potential first-mover advantage arising from structural liquidity mismatch in OEFs. - 3.
 Anti-dilution LMTs used by responsible entities should impose on subscribing and redeeming investors the estimated cost of liquidity, i.e., explicit and implicit transaction costs of subscriptions or redemptions, including any significant market impact of asset purchases or sales to meet those subscriptions or redemptions.
 Independently of the anti-dilution LMT used, responsible entities should be able to demonstrate to authorities (in line with the authorities' supervisory approaches) that the calibration of the tool is appropriate and prudent for both normal and stressed market conditions. - 4.
-If responsible entities set thresholds for the activation of anti-dilution LMTs, those thresholds should be appropriate and sufficiently prudent so as not to result in any material dilution impact in the fund. - 5.
+If responsible entities set thresholds for the activation of anti-dilution LMTs, those thresholds should be appropriate and sufficiently prudent so as not to result in any material dilution impact on the fund. - 5.
 Responsible entities should have adequate and appropriate governance arrangements in place for their liquidity risk management processes, including clear decision-making processes for the use of anti-dilution LMTs. - 6.
 Responsible entities should publish clear disclosures of the objectives and operation (including design and use) of anti-dilution LMTs to improve awareness among investors and enable them to better incorporate the cost of liquidity into their investment decisions and mitigate potential adverse trigger effects.